Editor's Note: This post was originally published in May 2016 and has been updated for accuracy and comprehensiveness.

 Egos aside, let's get back to developing a research process.
 Once the primary optimization goal is determined, it's time to take a deep dive into the analytics.
 Make sure to fully understand your website's current visitor flow, conversion paths, areas of high traffic fallout, and determine sections of the site that have the highest impact for testing.
 Since you can't test everything at once, pages will need to be ranked based on factors such as importance, potential conversion lift, and ease of implementation (more on that later).

 Marketing plays a huge role in conversion optimization.
-No matter how well a site is optimized for conversions, it means nothing if it constantly receives poor traffic.
-This can also hurt your SEO efforts, as on-page activity and engagement have become more and more a part of the algorithm.
+This can also affect your ad rank and cause an increase in your costs per click for Google ads; as they will take into account visitor engagement as part of the factors they include in determining your ad quality scores.
 A good place to start is by doing a thorough review of the site's current traffic sources and mediums to identify areas of concern that may need to be addressed.

 Bugs, bot traffic and technical issues can be conversion kryptonite.
 Addressing conversion issues in Google Analytics by reviewing performance across various browsers and devices can reveal quite a bit.
 With the huge growth in mobile, reviewing site speed and obtaining site search insights for friction points and opportunities are also important.
-Plug technical leaks to give your conversion rates a shot in the arm.
+Fix technical issues to provide a better user experience which will in turn help increase conversions.

 This step gets as close to providing an opinion as is allowed.
 Here you will identify areas of concern and interest based on past experience, knowledge, and expertise.
 Start by reviewing top pages for the following: